istio/istio/tools/README.md

 # Istio Load Testing User Guide
 ### Introduction
 This guide provides step-by-step instructions for using the `setup_perf_cluster.sh` load testing script.
 The script deploys a GKE cluster, an Istio service mesh and a GCE VM.
-The script then runs [Fortio](https://github.com/istio/fortio/) on the VM, 2 pods within the cluster (non-Istio) and 2 pods within the Istio mesh.
+The script then runs [Fortio](https://github.com/istio/fortio/#fortio) on the VM, 2 pods within the cluster (non-Istio) and 2 pods within the Istio mesh.

+It should not be too difficult to adapt the script to other cloud providers or environments and contributions for additional automated setup are welcome.

 The following diagram provides additional details of the deployment:

 ![Deployment Diagram](perf_setup.svg)